 It double-functions as both a sunscreen and a primer, to create a really lovely base for makeup.
 It lightly moisturizes the skin, as well, and protects it from premature aging with antioxidant ingredients like tomato and sesame seed extracts.
 You can find this lovely face sunscreen at Sephora.

-Facial sunscreen can protect us from all of the evil the sun can do to our skin.
+Facial sunscreen can protect us from all of the evil the sun can do to our skin, being especially an important step in your summer skin care routine.
 While only sunburns are readily apparently, there are two other long-term concerns: premature aging, and skin cancer.
 The latter is obviously much worse than the former, but I know that sometimes vanity is a much better motivator than death.

 The sun’s rays do damage to our skin, no matter how dark it is.
 While melanin (the chemical in the skin that makes it appear darker) does contain a natural SPF, it is not high enough to fully protect from all of the sun’s dangers.